Exporting entra ID group members (transitivemember) with PowerShell:

 Recently, while working with Intune deployments, I was asked to extract devices from a specific group into a CSV format.
-This task seemed straightforward, but problem arose when attempting to gather all members, including those within nested groups.
+This task seemed straightforward, but the problem arose when attempting to gather all members, including those within nested groups.

 While the Intune or Entra ID portal offers a convenient option to export members using direct members, bulk operations, and a simple click on "Download members," it falls short when it comes to exporting devices associated with nested groups.
 This limitation spurred the exploration of alternative methods, leading to the discovery of PowerShell as a powerful solution.